ianmcvann/FurfskyRemastered/README.md

 3. Open Minecraft and go to `Options > Resource Packs`.
 4. Select both packs and click `Done`. **ENSURE THAT FURFSKY 1.21.5 IS BELOW THIS PACK!**
 5. Enjoy!

-## Optional but highly recommended

-Since many of the menus are not implemented, you may want to use [Default Dark Mode](https://modrinth.com/resourcepack/default-dark-mode) alongside this pack.
-I think it looks way better.
-If you do, be sure that this pack is still above it.

 ## Includes:
 - All Skyblock menus
 - Redone textures for Skyblocker